zenml-io/zenml/docs/book/component-guide/orchestrators/sagemaker.md

 {% tabs %}
 {% tab title="Authentication via Service Connector" %}
-The recommended way to authenticate your SageMaker orchestrator is by registering an [AWS Service Connector](../../how-to/infrastructure-deployment/auth-management/aws-service-connector.md) and connecting it to your SageMaker orchestrator:
+The recommended way to authenticate your SageMaker orchestrator is by registering an [AWS Service Connector](../../how-to/infrastructure-deployment/auth-management/aws-service-connector.md) and connecting it to your SageMaker orchestrator.
+If you plan to use scheduled pipelines, ensure the credentials used by the service connector have the necessary EventBridge and IAM permissions listed in the [Required IAM Permissions](#required-iam-permissions) section:

 ```shell
 zenml service-connector register <CONNECTOR_NAME> --type aws -i